-If you are single, you may feel nervous about starting a new relationship.
+You may feel nervous about starting a new relationship.
 You may worry about when to tell your new partner about your breast cancer or feel more self-conscious about showing your body.
 But as you spend time together and feel more comfortable, your trust will increase, and you will know when the time feels right.